marshallshen/security_architecture_and_engineering/fall_2008_midterm.md

 > If the badge is lost, so is the data.
 If the employee dies, the data is lost.
 It’s hard toget a key from a fingerprint or other biometric.
 Badges tend to travel with people; there’s no security redundancy against, say, an armed enemy — remember that we’re talking about intelligence agencies.

+## 3
+(10 points) A user has a file containing the private key to a certificate.
+This file is stored encrypted with an 8-character password.
+What should the permissions on this file be?
+Why?

+> 600 or 400 — it should not be readable by others.
+It may be useful to write-protect the file, since there are few reasons to overwrite it, but that’s a matter of taste.

+## 4
+(20 points) Your task is to design an authentication and access control regimen for a large, distributed consulting company.
+Each site has its own, independently run computers.
+The consultants who do the work travel frequently from office to office; the support staff never knows who will show up the next day to work on some project.

+a.
+(10 points) What sort of authentication system would you use for logins for these consultants?
+Explain.

+> To get full credit for this question, your answer had to say something showing that you realized it was a very distributed environment.

+> I prefer certificate-based authentication, since it doesn’t rely on a centralized authentication database.
+All that’s needed is a certificate signed by another site.

+b.
+(10 points) What form of access control should the administrative support staff use for access to the consultants’ email, expense reports, etc.?
+Explain.

+> There was an experience disconnect here.
+People at the level of these consultants are probably not doing their own expense reports; rather, the administrative support staff would do it.
+Many people assumed — incorrectly — that they should have no such access.
+I gave full credit for people who made that mistake, even though I think that the wording of the question implies that they do have access.

+> Role-based access control is best, since who has the role of a particular person’s assistant will change from day to day.

+## 5
+(15 points) Web browser bugs, including buffer overflows, have been a persistent source of security problems.
+A security researcher makes the following proposal: make all web browsers on a system run setUID to, say, user firefox.
+That way, if there are any security problems, only files belonging to the firefox user are at risk.
+Is the researcher right or wrong?
+Justify your answer.

+> Wrong answer.
+First — if there’s a penetration (perhaps a buffer overflow), the injected code can revert to the real UID, so there’s no protection.
+Second, the web files of all other browser users on the system are at risk if a single user’s browser is penetrated.

+## 6
+(15 points) Suppose a system administrator could insert filters — whatever programs he or she wished — in front of any or all vulnerable listeners in a message-passing system.